telefonicaid/fiware-glancesync/README.rst

 ============

-This is the code repository for the GlanceSync component, the FIWARE Ops tool used to sincronise the glance images in the different Glance servers connected in the FIWARE Lab.
+This is the code repository for the GlanceSync component, the FIWARE Ops tool used to synchronise the glance images in the different Glance servers connected in the FIWARE Lab.

 This project is part of `FIWARE`_.